Gideonking/ReRiseMap/readme.md

 3. (experimental, in development) Map for showing buildings destroyed by the earthquake, by comparing images obtained from drones.

-Technologies used: Laravel, Google Maps API, JavaScript, PHP, HTML, CSS, Bootstrap.
+# Technologies used
+- Laravel
+- Google Maps API
+- JavaScript
+- PHP
+- HTML
+- CSS
+- Bootstrap.

 ## Members:
 - Diana Marusic - developer